 Translational Cancer Research

-Deutschland Stipendium – This stipend provides merit-based scholarships of €300 after a principal of public – private partnership where the private funding (€150) for researchers are matched by the federal government.
+Deutschland Stipendium – This stipend provides merit-based scholarships of €300 on the principle of a public-private partnership where the private funding (€150) for researchers is matched by the federal government.
 The stipend is provided on the basis of merit with no regards to nationality and income.

 Top Scholarships: University Scholarships

-Bremen International Graduate School of Social Sciences (BIGSSS)– University of Bremen and Jacobs University Bremen, along with their research institutes offer the BIGSSS PhD programme: six semesters (36 months) in University of Bremen.
-The other universities in the BIGSSS network are Bosporus University, EUI Florence, LSE, University of Milan, Edinburgh University, University of Oxford, Princeton University, Stanford University, University of Minnesota, Chapel Hill, Yale University, Yonsei University.
+Bremen International Graduate School of Social Sciences (BIGSSS) – University of Bremen and Jacobs University Bremen, along with their research institutes, offer the BIGSSS PhD programme: six semesters (36 months) in the University of Bremen.
+The other universities in the BIGSSS network are Bosphorus University, EUI Florence, LSE, University of Milan, Edinburgh University, University of Oxford, Princeton University, Stanford University, University of Minnesota, Chapel Hill, Yale University and Yonsei University.

 Application deadlines differ for different programmes.
 Aspirants are suggested to visit the website to know more.

-Humboldt University International Research Fellowships–Humboldt University in Berlin (re:work) offers 10 – 15 international fellowships to senior scholars and postdoctoral candidates.
-The fellowships begin on 1 October and end on 31 July.
+Humboldt University International Research Fellowships – Humboldt University in Berlin (re:work) offers 10-15 international fellowships to senior scholars and postdoctoral candidates.
+The fellowships begin on October 1 and end on July 31.
 Aspirants can also ask for shorter fellowships.
-This scholarship is for candidates from the humanities and social sciences disciplines such as history, anthropology, law, sociology, political science, and area studies.
+This scholarship is for candidates from the humanities and social sciences disciplines such as history, anthropology, law, sociology, political science and area studies.